Flyin' Thru

 Flyin' Thru (aka Flying Through) is a 1925 American silent Western and aviation film directed by Bruce M. Mitchell and starring Al Wilson, Elinor Fair, and George B. French.
 The film was written and produced by Al Wilson.
 Flyin' Thru was one of a series of films that showcased the exploits of the stunt pilots in Hollywood.

 Plot

 Aviator Lt.
-Al Wilson returns home from World War I combat duty in France to find his father, a cotton farmer, in jail for the murder of neighbour Jud Blair (George B. French).
-This was a crime actually committed by dancehall proprietor Melvin Parker (Clarence Burton).
+Al Wilson returns home from World War I combat duty in France to find his father, a cotton farmer, in jail for the murder of neighbour Jud Blair.
+This was a crime actually committed by dancehall proprietor Melvin Parker.
 Al becomes partners with an ex-sergeant he knew in France, and they buy an aircraft with which they go barnstorming around the country, all the while looking for clues to reveal the real murderer.

-At a bullfight across the border, Sybil (Fontaine La Rue), Parker's dancehall sweetheart, becomes infatuated with Al and betrays Parker.
+At a bullfight across the border, Sybil, Parker's dancehall sweetheart, becomes infatuated with Al and betrays Parker.
 Parker flees in an automobile, but Al flies after him, leaps from his aircraft into the speeding automobile, and overcomes Parker.
-His father is set free, and Al weds Ann (Elinor Fair), Blair's daughter, in an aircraft far above the clouds.
+His father is set free, and Al weds Ann, Blair's daughter, in an aircraft far above the clouds.